IIITLucknowSWEngg/CSAICSBTeam002/Design.md

 - **Fare Calculation**: Fare is calculated based on distance and time.
 - **Ride Matching**: Matches users with drivers based on proximity.

+## 8. Conclusion
+This Software Design Description outlines the architecture, modules, database, and interfaces for the Uber clone system, ensuring the application is robust, scalable, and secure.
+The use of modular design and external system integration ensures that the system is capable of handling a large number of users and transactions effectively.